Jaiswalradha335/Passw-Manager/README.md

-this is simple password manager
+This is simple password manager